My personal highlight: Discovering an enchanting pearl full of culture & extraordinary delicacies only a few hours by train from Zurich!

 Ever heard about the delicacy Culatello di Zibello?

-Its tremendous aging time, the fact that it’s the best part of the leg, and the expertise required to make it one of the most expensive salumi in Italy, particularly if it adheres to the DOP regulations to be a Zibello culatello.
+Its tremendous ageing time, the fact that it’s the best part of the leg, and the expertise required to make it one of the most expensive salumi in Italy, particularly if it adheres to the DOP regulations to be a Zibello culatello.

 The best way to experience the history & an exclusive tasting of the Culatello is to visit the Culatello Museum.
 The Museum is located in the court where the historical & gastronomic hideaway Antica Corte Pallavicina Relais has its domicile.
 The old fortified castle built by the Pallavicino family in 1320, is a place where love for good food and local products has always been a distinctive mark.